 The Group, being a provider of healthcare services to patients, has a highly diversified customer base, without any single customer contributing material revenue.
 However, the Group has concentrated debtor's portfolio, as majority patients will claim their medical expenses from local governments' social insurance schemes.
-The reimbursement from the local social insurance bureau or similar government departments normally take three months.
+Subjected to the relevant local government's medical insurance payment and settlement policies, the reimbursement from the local social insurance bureau or similar government departments normally take three months.
 The Group has policy in place to ensure the treatments and medicines prescribed and provided to such insured patients are in line with the respective policies and within reimbursement limits, provided fulfilling all ethics and moral responsibilities as healthcare provider.
-The Group also has controls to closely monitor the patients' billings and claim status to minimize the credit risk.
+The Group also has controls to closely monitor the patients' billings and claim status to minimise the credit risk.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.
-The Group performs impairment assessment on trade receivables by applying simplified approach using provision matrix based on the factors as described in Note 4(z) to the consolidated financial statements.
+The Group performs impairment assessment on trade receivables by applying simplified approach using provision matrix based on the factors and in accordance with the write-off policy as described in Note 4(aa) to the consolidated financial statements.

-Other than concentration of credit risk on trade receivables from top 4 customers of HK\$119,515,000, 79% (2020: top 4 customers of HK\$113,991,000, 83%) located in the PRC, the Group does not have any other significant concentration of credit risk on trade receivables.
+Other than concentration of credit risk on trade receivables from top 4 customers of HK\$40,525,000, 52% (2021: top 4 customers of HK\$119,515,000, 79%) located in the PRC, the Group does not have any other significant concentration of credit risk on trade receivables.